 They did not get there the day Jesus was born.
 We know from Matthew that Jesus was born in a barn and laid by his parents in a manger, or feeding trough, after birth.
 Yet Matthew 2 clearly states, "On coming to the house, they saw the child with his mother Mary, .. ."

 How old was Jesus by then?
 We have insufficient information to know.
 Presumably, Joseph, Mary and Jesus could have moved from the barn to the house the day after Jesus was born.
 It's not far fetched to imagine that room for a newborn and parents was made somehow.
+One clue, however, lies in that Herod directed the Magi to come back and report to him once they found the one whom the Magi had referred to as the "one who has been born king of the Jews."

 The Magi did not go back to Herod.
 Herod, never one to countenance potential rivals to his throne (he had even executed his own sons), ordered soldiers to Bethlehem: